xiufeilee/-/about/index.md

 # This Site
-For studing and communicating with friends who are interested in physics.
+For studing and communicating with friends who are interested in physics and collecting papers from [aXiV](http://arxiv.org).

 # Posts